 The PLOP command-line tool is suited for batch processing PDF documents.
 It doesn’t require any programming, but offers powerful command-line options which can be used to integrate it into complex workflows.
 The PLOP command-line tool can also be called from environments which do not support the use of the PLOP library.

 PDFlib PLOP is everywhere – it runs on practically all computing platforms.
-We offer 32-bit and 64-bit packages for all common flavors of Windows, Mac OS, Linux and Unix, as well as for IBM i5/iSeries and zSeries systems.
+We offer 32-bit and 64-bit packages for all common flavors of Windows, OS X, Linux and Unix, as well as for IBM i5/iSeries and zSeries systems.
+Versions for mobile and embedded systems are available on request.

 COM for use with VB, ASP, Borland Delphi, etc.